1101712/Local-Talks/README.md

 ### Special Features:

-#### Image Deletion Logic
+#### Image Handling with Cloudinary

-One of the unique aspects of this project is the handling of user and advertisement images.
-When a user profile or an advertisement is deleted, the associated images are also removed from the storage.
-However, we wanted to make sure that the default profile image doesn't get deleted when purging other images.
-To achieve this, a special logic was implemented.

-**How It Works:**

-Dedicated Folder for Default Image: We created a separate folder within the media directory specifically for storing the default image.
-This folder is named default.

-Checking for Default Image Usage: The code checks whether a user or an ad is using the default image upon its deletion.
-If so, the default image is not removed from the storage.

-Setting Default Image: When a new user is registered or a new ad is created, if no profile picture or ad image is uploaded, the default image is set as their picture.
-This logic is implemented in the form_valid method of the RegisterView and AdCreateView classes.

-This ensures that the default image remains intact in the storage while still allowing for the automated deletion of other user-generated images.
+We use Cloudinary for image storage and manipulation.
+This ensures that all images are securely stored and optimally delivered.
+upload_image_to_cloudinary function takes a file and a default URL as parameters.
+If a file is provided, it uploads the file to Cloudinary, gets a secure URL, and adds an auto-format parameter to it.If no file is provided, the function returns a default URL.
+In case of any exception during the upload, an error message is printed and the default URL is returned.

-#### Unique Email Validation:
+#### Unique Email and Username Validation:

-The application ensures that each user has a unique email address.
+The application ensures that each user has a unique email address and Username.
 This validation is performed in the ExtendedUserCreationForm class via the clean_email method.
 The method checks the database for existing accounts with the same email and raises a validation error if a duplicate is found.

 ### CRUD